 Victoria College is accredited by the Southern Association of Colleges and Schools Commission on Colleges to award certificates and associate degrees.
-Contact the Commission on Colleges at 1866 Southern Lane, Decatur, Georgia 30033-4097 or call (404) 679-4500 for questions about the accreditation of Victoria College.
+Contact the Southern Association of Colleges and Schools Commission on Colleges at 1866 Southern Lane, Decatur, Georgia 30033-4097 or call (404) 679-4500 for questions about the accreditation of Victoria College.

-Documentation of Victoria College's accreditation is located in the Office of the Vice President of Instruction and may be reviewed by all interested parties.
+Documentation of Victoria College's accreditation is located in the Office of the SACSCOC Liaison and may be reviewed by all interested parties.